 Perched on poles, fastened to walkways that freeze into the winter ice and bob along the summer’s water toward the shore, Arctic Bath’s six famous water cabins each have a private swimming deck for summer soaking, and dramatic northward-facing, sloping roof windows that angle sharply toward the sky, making for ideal Aurora spotting conditions.
 The hotel’s six other accommodations include three family rooms and three suites—a total of twelve spaces that cultivate almost ethereal charm among the technicolor landscape surrounding.

-Perhaps the magnum opus of Arctic Bath is its twig-coated spa building, an atypical, circular structure whose design was inspired by the timber era.
+Perhaps the magnum opus of Arctic Bath is its twig-coated spa building, a circular structure whose design was inspired by the historical floating timber industry.
 However, Arctic Bath’s wow factor does not halt here; venture inwards toward a full-service spa, where guests have access to an open-air dipping pool built into a hole in the building’s centre, along with a range of spa services, onsite nutritionists, and massages that all serve as holistic extensions of the building itself.